 - The lack of React background may be an obstacle for a smooth launch of a React Native project since the library itself, its writing approach, and JSX require some additional time to get in.

-- RN transforms the graphical elements automatically for each platform which may cause placement issues.
+- React Native transforms the graphical elements automatically for each platform which may cause placement issues.
 In this case, you’ll have to tinker with the code to brush up your design.

-Ionic is the React Native’s age mate, but it goes another way in cross-platform app development.
-The focus area of the framework is hybrid mobile apps, which require a special HTML rendering engine, the WebView, to let your app run on the device.
+Ionic is two years older then React Native (initial release in 2013).
+The framework focuses on the creation of hybrid mobile apps, which require a special HTML rendering engine, the WebView, to let your app run on the device.
 It is often stated that Ionic is a successor of the once popular framework called Apache Cordova, but with improved documentation and powerful command line interface.
 Another technology that influenced the framework is Angular.
-Hence, if you have a background of the mentioned tools, you’ll have no troubles with creating apps using Ionic.
+Hence, if you have a background of the mentioned tools, you’ll have no trouble with creating apps using Ionic.